How and why the NHS should transform password policy for greater security

 - 380,000 British Airways payment card details

 With 1.7 million employees, the impact of a compromised service such as the above, can easily trickle down to the NHS.
 Hackers can break into other systems using the billions of leaked passwords from previous data breaches.
-Unfortunately, the password policy example from the NHS does nothing to address vulnerabilities such as password reuse or weak passwords.
+As of January 2020, the NHS is blocking 100,000 weak passwords from being registered against NHSmail, however, it is not yet clear whether this will be rolled out to additional services.

 How current NHS password policy works – and how it could be improved

-Looking at this current NHS password policy example (Password Guidance for Health and Care Organisations):
+Up until recently, the NHS had published the following password policy recommendations (Password Guidance for Health and Care Organisations):

 - As a best practice guide, passwords should be created in the following format: